-Our freezers are quite new and are both energy efficient, but that doesn’t mean they don’t need a good defrosting and cleaning at least once a year.
+Our freezers are quite new and are both energy efficient, but that doesn’t mean they don’t need a good defrosting and cleaning at least twice a year.
 Even frost free freezers need regular maintenance.

 I gather some of the twenty odd (it seems) coolers we have.
 I have no idea why we have so many – they tend to gather for conventions at our house.
 And they just don’t leave!

 Even though I have tried to organize the meat by type in each of the freezers, inevitably chicken ends up mixed with pork, and fish ends up with beef.

 I try to fill each cooler with ONE type of meat, to start with the reorganization.
 This makes it quicker when I reload the freezer after cleaning.

 If we go to California, we always bring lots of citrus fruits home with us.
 I freeze mason jars of lemon juice every year.

 We use the juice to make home made Lemonade and also use it in cooking.
 The pink juice is grapefruit.

 How to Defrost a Freezer

 Once all the frozen food is out of the upright freezer, I want to make the rest of the job go as fast as possible, because I want to be able to get the frozen food back in the freezers.

 Very carefully bring the pots of boiling water to the freezers.
-I set the pots on each of the shelves in the freezer.
+I set the pans of hot water on each of the shelves in the freezer.

-Always put a couple of old towels on the freezer floor, because it’s guaranteed you will need something to sop up all that melted ice and excess water.
+Always put a couple of old towels on the base of the freezer floor, because it’s guaranteed you will need something to sop up all that melted ice and excess water.